skroonenburg/FluentSiteMapRenderer/README.md

 An extensible utility that makes it simple and easy to render MVC site map structures to HTML.

+## Vision
+FluentSiteMapRenderer is a nuget package that wraps the open-source MvcSiteMapProvider.
+It aims to render a SiteMapNode in-memory structure to HTML.

+This will help you render menus, drop-downs and other user interfaces from site map data.

+Every web-site is different, and every site needs different HTML.
+This is why every phase of the rendering process is customizable.
+Several rendering mechanisms are provided out-of-the-box to serve common cases.

+### How Does It Work?

 The rendering process works in 3 stages:

  1. Node selection: select the nodes from the site map tree that will be rendered to HTML.